How to Host a Cookie Decorating Party

 That said, if purchasing the pre-made stuff makes your life easier, you should absolutely do it!

-Make the cookies and icing 1-2 days beforehand.
+Make the icing 1-2 days beforehand, too.
 The icing will keep in the fridge, and all you need to do is let it come to room temperature before the party.
-Also, you might need to add a little extra milk or water when it comes to temperature because it might be a little thick to work with.
+You might need to add a little extra milk or water when it comes to temperature because it might be a little thick to work with.

 Just baked All-Butter Tea Cake Cookies cool on a wire cooling rack